1. How does the Certified Fit Audit work, and is it really free?

-Before any hardware is built, we conduct a technical intake to validate your specific model, batch size, and inference/training patterns against thermal, VRAM, and power constraints.
-We deliver a written hardware specification guaranteeing the system will handle your workload without bottlenecks.
-If you proceed with the build, the £120 audit fee is credited 100% against your final invoice.
+Before any hardware is built, we conduct a comprehensive technical intake to validate your specific model parameters, dataset size, and inference/training patterns against thermal, VRAM, and power constraints.
+We deliver a written hardware specification blueprint guaranteeing that your system will handle your specific workload without bottlenecking.
+This manual engineering service is fully funded (£0.00) for UK-based AI/ML teams.
+There is no deposit required, no hidden fee, and no obligation to purchase hardware.

 2. How do your workstations support UK HMRC R&D claims?